ICPSwap-Labs/icpswap-validators/README.md

 Only the controller and governance canister can call the `add_whitelist` and `remove_whitelist` methods to add or remove principals from the whitelist.

-Only the controller can set the governance canister ID by using the `set_governance_canister_id` method.
+You can set the governance canister ID when you install the canister.

 You can implement your own validation logic, as long as the validator's arguments and return values are the same.